Nested Models in Rails Forms

 The Rails app is called RoutineTrack and it is an exercise tracker.
 It allows the users to create routines, or sequences of exercises, which are then pre-filled into a table where the user saves the results of their exercises.
 It is different from most existing exercise tracking apps because it allows the users to create exercise routines prior to recording the results of their workouts.
 This way, there is no need to create a new list of completed exercises for every new workout.
 In this post, I’d like to talk about one aspect of this application, a form where the user creates a new exercise routine.
 An interesting part of this table is that the data entered by the user is saved into two different models.
 In other words, this is a form with nested models.
 It took me a while to figure out how to do this.

-First, a bit about the database schema.
-Here, I will talk about two models, workout_types and exercise_types.
-A workout_type is the name I’m using for an exercise routine.
-It has a name and a description, it belongs to a user, and it consists (has_many) of a number of exercises (called exercise_types).
-Each exercise_type has a name, a number of reps, a number of sets, a weight load, as well as the routine that it belongs to (as a foreign key).
+has a name, a number of reps, a number of sets, a weight load, as well as the routine that it belongs to (as a foreign key).
 The ending “_type” was added to “workout” and “exercise” in order to distinguish the planned workouts and exercises from completed ones, which are called “workout” and “exercise”.

-The controller method that creates a new workout_type looks like this:
+The controller method that creates a new workout_type

 def new